ErayEroglu/realtor-app/README.md

 ### 4. PostgreSQL

 [PostgreSQL](https://www.postgresql.org/) is a powerful, open-source relational database system known for its extensibility, robustness, and support for various data types.
-It's an excellent choice for building scalable and reliable applications.
+It is an excellent choice for building scalable and reliable applications.

 ## Project Objectives